plone/volto/README.md

 [Volto](https://github.com/plone/volto) is a ReactJS-based frontend for the [Plone](https://plone.org) Content Management System.
 It will become the default UI for the upcoming Plone 6 release.

-[Plone](https://plone.org) is a CMS built on Python with over more than 20 years of history and experience.
+[Plone](https://plone.org) is a CMS built on Python with more than 20 years of history and experience.

 Plone has very interesting features that appeal to developers and users alike, such as customizable content types, hierarchical URL object traversing and a